Triangle Expressway: Tolls

+The Triangle Expressway uses open road tolling along its entire length and is operated by the North Carolina Turnpike Authority.
+Electronic toll gantries are located on the expressway mainline between each interchange so that all motorists will pass through at least one.
+Tolls payable with a valid transponder (NC Quick Pass, E-ZPass, ExpressToll, K-TAG, Peach Pass, Pikepass, SunPass, or TollTag) or bill by mail, which uses automatic license plate recognition and charge double the posted rate with additional fees.

+As of June 2026, the total toll rate for two-axle vehicles on the length of the expressway is $8.50 with valid transponder and $17.00 for bill-by-mail.
+Three-axle rates are twice the two-axle rates; four-or-more-axle rates are three times the two-axle rates.

 History

 The "Triangle Parkway" was first proposed in 1958, as part of Research Triangle Park.
 On February 16, 2005, it was one of four roads selected by the Turnpike Authority to be built as toll roads in North Carolina.
 The estimated cost was $69 million for 3.2 mi between Davis Drive and NC 54.
 An additional $29 million could be spent extending that highway 1.3 mi to McCrimmon Parkway in Morrisville, whose leaders opposed the idea.
 The original parkway route, however, had no real opponents.

 At the groundbreaking ceremony in 2009, Representative David Price pointed out that using tolls to finance this road "was not our first choice."
 Instead, area governments concluded the road would have taken 15 more years to complete any other way, so the decision to charge tolls came in 2005.
 The 12.5 mi Western Wake Expressway from RTP to Holly Springs had been delayed earlier in the year, and the legislature had increased the number of toll projects allowed from four to nine.

 In July 2006, the legislature decided to allow the section of I-540 connecting the Triangle Parkway and Western Wake Expressway to be a toll road if the other two roads were also toll roads, even though the road was already being built.

 Federal approval for the use of tolls came in January 2007.
 The Turnpike Authority asked that the new section of road not be called an Interstate.

 Just before the July 2007 opening of the 4.5 mi I-540 section between I-40 and NC 55, I-540 signs came down, replaced with NC 540 signs.
 Using the designation NC 540, a decision made in May 2007, was less confusing than giving the road an entirely new number.